-What is the point of doing a Masters in Educational Leadership and Management when I have a PGCE or am an experienced teacher?
+What is the point of doing a Master’s in Educational Leadership and Management when I have a PGCE or am an experienced teacher?

 - Professionals do not stop learning at any stage in their working lives.
 Doctors and lawyers, for example, have to have regular refresher courses.
-In the same way teachers are primarily trained to teach and so to move onto Middle and Senior Leadership positions brings a whole new set of responsibilities and challenges to navigate.
+In the same way teachers are primarily trained to teach and so moving onto Middle and Senior Leadership positions brings a whole new set of responsibilities and challenges to navigate.
 This programme will enable you to take on those challenges with confidence.

 - Having taken the trouble to gain this qualification will show your employer and future employers that you are a serious, professional employee.
 The course will equip you with the ability to talk about particular areas of leadership with acquired knowledge and experience.

 - You will find the course intellectually stimulating as a whole new area of study will be opened up to you.

 The course is distance-learning with the expectation that you will attend online, four pairs of study days over the course of the 18 months and these will be followed by an online discussion as well as an essay.
 These take place on Thursdays and Fridays and so you will need to be able to have time away from work to attend these online.